Courseiva

 Why this answer

-For cross-account log aggregation, CloudTrail can be configured to deliver logs from multiple accounts to a central S3 bucket in the security account.
-Lifecycle policies on that bucket can then manage transitions to lower-cost storage classes.
+For cross-account log aggregation, the cloud provider's organizational structure can be used to centrally manage audit logging.
+A single audit logging configuration can be enabled that delivers logs from all accounts to a central storage container in the management account.
+Lifecycle policies on that container can then manage transitions to lower-cost storage classes after 90 days.

 MCQmedium